sculptor/sculptor.github.io/documentation/ddd-sample.md

 ## Try It

-If you are only interested in a sneak preview of the source code you can download it here: [Sculptor-DDDSample-src.zip][9]
+If you interested in the source code you can find it as part of Sculptor's examples:

-Another choice is to try the real thing:

-1. Install Sculptor and its requisites as described in the [Installation Guide][10].
+1. Install Sculptor and its requisites as described in the [Installation Guide][9].
 2. Get the source code from GitHub:

     ~~~